-8. If you had deployed the RESTful services utility in the previous release, then re-deploy the latest okvrestclipackage.zip file.
+7. If you had deployed the RESTful services utility in the previous release, then re-deploy the latest okvrestclipackage.zip file.

-The latest okvrestclipackage.zip file enables you to have access to the new RESTful services utility commands that were introduced since the Oracle Key Vault version that you are upgrading from.
+The latest okvrestclipackage.zip file enables you to have access to the new RESTful service that was introduced since the Oracle Key Vault version that you are upgrading from.